TanviVRajput/Sales_Insights/README.md

 - Designed a star schema data model using the cleaned and transformed data in the staging area.

-- This data model provides a structured foundation to support efficient data analysis and visualization in Tableau.
+- This data model provides a structured foundation to support efficient data analysis and visualization in Power BI.

 **Data Visualization and Analysis**